Abhishek08/Docker/DockerSwarm.md

 # Docker Swarm

-The cluster management and orchestration features embedded in the Docker Engine are built using swarmkit.
+Docker swarm is contailer orchestration tools build and manager by Docker.

 It's a native clustering tool provided by Docker which provides high-availability and high-performance for your application by distributing it to all nodes inside the swarm cluster.

 A Docker engine participating in a swarm is called a node.

-A swarm consists of multiple Docker hosts which run in swarm mode and act as managers (to manage membership and delegation) and workers (which run swarm services).

 Swarm uses the SwarmKit library for orchestration.

 This toolkit uses Raft consensus algorithm to coordinate and decision making of a distributed system.
 SwarmKit is responsible for Orchestration, Scheduling and Cluster Management.

+A swarm consists of multiple Docker hosts which run in swarm mode and act as managers (to manage membership and delegation) and workers (which run swarm services).

 A node can either be a manager node or a worker node.